 To manually restore preferences to default:

 - Find the preference file that you want to reset and move it to another location.
 When you restart Photoshop, a new preference file will be created in the original location.
-See Preference filenames and locations.
+See Preference file functions, names, and locations.

 To restore preferences quickly using a keyboard shortcut: